Anshaali06/Neuroprotective-Compounds-Docking-ADMET/README.md

 This project focuses on the computational screening of six neuroprotective compounds (DHA, EPA, Curcumin, Resveratrol, Quercetin, and EGCG) against Acetylcholinesterase (AChE), a key enzyme associated with neurotoxicity and neurodegenerative disorders.
 Molecular docking was performed using AutoDock Vina to evaluate the binding affinity of the selected compounds toward the target protein.
 The docking results were further supported by ADMET analysis to assess drug-likeness and pharmacokinetic properties.
 Protein–ligand interactions of Quercetin, the selected lead compound based on docking and ADMET analysis, were visualized using PyMOL.
 Comparative analysis identified EGCG as the strongest binder, followed by Quercetin and Curcumin.
 However, Quercetin demonstrated the most balanced profile when both docking performance and pharmacokinetic properties were considered.
-To identify potential natural inhibitors of Acetylcholinesterase (AChE) through molecular docking and pharmacokinetic analysis.
+## Objective

+The objective of this study was to identify potential natural inhibitors of Acetylcholinesterase (AChE), a key enzyme associated with pesticide-induced neurotoxicity and neurodegenerative disorders.
+Molecular docking was performed to evaluate the binding affinity of selected neuroprotective compounds, followed by ADMET analysis to assess their drug-likeness and pharmacokinetic properties.
+The study aimed to identify the most promising lead compound for further investigation based on both docking performance and pharmacological suitability.

 ## Materials
 ### Target Protein